sodadata/docs/soda-core/community.md

 # Soda Core community

-## Free community support

-Join the <a href="http://community.soda.io/slack" target="_blank"> Soda community in Slack</a> to ask and answer questions.
+For the Soda Core and the free Soda Cloud Developer account, Soda offers free support to the Soda community of users in Slack.
+Join the <a href="http://community.soda.io/slack" target="_blank">Soda community in Slack</a> to ask and answer questions.

-## Resources

-Extra resources such as eg: How to run scans in relation to dbt runs?

-## Contact sales

-<a href="mailto:sales@soda.io">Soda Sales Team</a>

-<a href="https://www.soda.io/licensing-options" target="_blank">Pointer</a> to product comparison on the website that shows relation between

-* Soda Core
+Community memebers are also welcome to create and/or resolve issues in the public, open-source Soda Core repository in GitHub.

-* Free Soda Cloud developer account
+## Upgrade your Soda Cloud account

-* Soda Teams
-* Soda Enterprise
+If you wish to upgrade your Soda Cloud Developer account, please contact the <a href="mailto:sales@soda.io">Soda Sales Team</a>.

+Review the Soda Cloud licensing options on<a href="https://www.soda.io/licensing-options" target="_blank">soda.io</a>.